jmcnamara/XlsxWriter/dev/docs/source/working_with_charts.rst

 ----------------------------

 Charts can by created from :ref:`Worksheet Tables <tables>`.
-However, Excel has a limitation where the data series ``name``, if specifed, must refer to a cell within the table (usually one of the headers).
+However, Excel has a limitation where the data series ``name``, if specified, must refer to a cell within the table (usually one of the headers).

 To workaround this Excel limitation you can specify a user defined name in the